mk-repos/Stats506_group4/README.md

  - Waiting for peer reviews

 # Collaboration History

  - Code reviews are mostly done through `Issue` on Github.
  - After each member finalize codes in separate files, all the codes and descriptions are integrated into `main.Rmd`.
- - We overwrite and supplement each other's descriptions in `main.Rmd`.
+ - We sometimes overwrite and supplement each other's codes/descriptions in separate files or in `main.Rmd`.
 Thus there are multiple commits by all members.

 # Folder/File Structure